 Official website: https://www.thebritishmusicembassy.com/

-Their second show will be at Valhalla Tavern on 15th of March 2018 (capacity of 400), a popular bar and live music venue located in Austin’s famed Red River District.
+The Blinders didn’t have much time to rest at all.
+Their third show was at Valhalla Tavern on 15th of March 2018 (capacity of 400), a popular bar and live music venue located in Austin’s famed Red River District.
 The bar is pretty famous for its collection of vintage gaming devices such as pinballs, pool, shuffleboard, skeeball, foosball and air hockey.
-The stage is curated by Kelly Munro and his wonderful team from End of Trail Creative record label.
+The stage wascurated by Kelly Munro and his wonderful team from End of Trail Creative record label.

-The show will start at 7:00 pm on 15th of March and will end at 2:00 am on 16th of March CST (Austin, Travis County, TX is located in Central Time Zone).
+The show started at 7:00 pm on 15th of March and ended at 2:00 am on 16th of March CST.

-In the UK, it is going to start at 01:00 am on 16th of March and will finish around 8 am GMT time (London).
+In the UK, it started at 01:00 am on 16th of March and finished around 8 am GMT time (London).

 8:00 pm – Pip Hall